10 Tips for Maximizing Golf Simulator Practice to Improve Your Game

 Trying to do this at a driving range takes a lot of strength from a visualization standpoint.

-I’ve done this, too, with weather conditions.
+You can also try and simulate some weather conditions, and it’s impact on ball flight.
 If the wind throws you off, add some wind to your simulator rounds and see if you can wrap your mind around playing in the wind.

-I would work on a fade and a draw that you can consistently rely on but don’t forget about hitting high and low shots as well.
+Work on a fade and a draw that you can consistently rely on, but don’t forget about hitting high and low shots as well.

 How good are you at managing the golf course?

-Test yourself on various holes and golf courses and determine if you are playing the course the right way.
+Test yourself on various holes and golf courses and determine if you are playing the course correctly.
 I love to play a hole with a driver off the tee box and then play it again with a hybrid or a 3 wood off the tee.

 I’ll have a different scenario the second time I play it, and I can see how my course management adapts and whether or not I can still score well on that hole.